 - Growth delays in children with Growth Hormone Deficiency.

 - Turner syndrome.

 - Chronic kidney disease.

 - Delayed intrauterine growth.

-- Replacement therapy in adults with marked growth hormone deficiency.
+- Replacement therapy in adults with significant Growth Hormone Deficiency.

-- In the United States, it can also be used in adults for muscle loss due to HIV and short bowel syndrome.
+In the United States, the use of growth hormone extends to adults, particularly in cases such as muscle loss due to HIV and short bowel syndrome.

 For situations that don’t fit these established criteria, there remains the option of private financing, where the patient’s family bears the cost.
 Families may pursue this route if they wish to explore the potential for enhancing adult stature, as seen in cases of idiopathic short stature.

 However, it’s essential to consider the disadvantages of growth hormone therapy.
 While the side effects of such treatment are generally limited, any potential issues can typically be managed.
 Nevertheless, a comprehensive understanding of these effects necessitates extensive, long-term studies.

 At present, it is often more appropriate to evaluate the cost-to-benefit ratio rather than the risk-to-benefit ratio, given that growth hormone therapy can be quite expensive.
 Public health authorities often prioritize addressing more urgent medical needs over achieving minor improvements in growth, which may result in a height increase of less than 1 or 2 centimeters.